Stratham-Newfields Veterinary Hospital

 A. All pets, especially cats and smaller dogs, lose a lot of body heat while anesthetized.
 The resulting hypothermia can cause a life-threatening slowing of the heart and can also slow the anesthetic recovery.
 For this reason warmth should be provided and body temperature should be monitored regularly during and after anesthesia.

-At SNVH, in addition to monitoring your pet's body temperature, we use a heated surgical table, a special blanket that has warm water circulating through it, and thick towels and fleece in order to keep your pet warm and cozy during its procedure.
-This keeps the temperature up during and after surgery and provides a smoother, safer and more comfortable recovery.
+At SNVH, in addition to monitoring your pet's body temperature, we use a heated surgical table, a special blanket that has warm water circulating through it, and thick towels and fleece in order to keep your pet warm and cozy during the procedure.
+This keeps the temperature up during and after surgery and provides a smoother, safer, and more comfortable recovery for your pet.

 Picture